CSnipper/xyz-map-gallery/README-en.md

 # XYZ Map Gallery

 XYZ Map Gallery is a WordPress plugin for creating interactive maps with custom markers and photo galleries.
 It is designed for websites that need to present locations, places, or objects visually, with rich metadata and photo support.
-Supports XYZ tile maps compatibile with Leaflet.js.

 ## Features
 - Create unlimited custom maps